Chatham Manufacturing Company: Chatham Blankets

 In 1893 Chatham wove its first blanket.
 The first dozen were bound on a sewing machine by Mrs RL Hubbard.
 Although Chatham manufactured fabrics for many applications, Chatham Blankets were the only product with the name "Chatham" on them and the thing that the company would be most known for.
 During the first part of the 19th century, the primary focus of company sales were wool blankets.
 The Chatham Blanket became famous all over the United States.
 Wool blankets are soft, warm and naturally moisture wicking.
 The Chatham blanket process started with local, North Carolina Wool.
 The raw wool was washed in water from the Yadkin River and then carded to align the fibers.
 The carded wool was spun into threads and dyed.
 The wool threads were then warped and woven into cloth.
 The cloth was then napped and washed, then cut to size and bound.
 The finished blankets were warm in winter, breathable in summer, moisture wicking and self cleaning.

 Around 1910, Chatham was the largest blanket manufacturer in the South, and by the 1940s and 1950s, they were the largest blanket manufacturer in the world.
 They manufactured millions of blankets for all branches of the armed forces in both world wars.
 The company was awarded the Army/ Navy Award of Excellence for wartime production for its military blankets.

-Automotive Upholstery
+Automotive upholstery

 In the 1930s the company started producing automotive upholstery.
 Studebaker, Packard, and Ford were among their automotive clients.
 The company built a finishing plant for Upholstery in Winston-Salem, NC but eventually moved it to Elkin to adjoin their main plant.
 Chatham designed the interior of the 1947 Studebaker Starlight designed by Raymond Loewy.
 They worked with famed textile designer Marianne Strengell on designs for automotive textiles.
+Chatham did not only work with American manufacturers; in 1980 they designed the interior for the Nissan Cedric SGL-F, a car only ever marketed in Japan.